 Why does this matter to outsiders?

-How Suriname manages its finances now shapes whether its coming oil wealth builds a stable economy or is squandered.
+How Suriname manages its finances now shapes whether its coming oil wealth builds a stable economy or is wasted.
 For investors and residents alike, the reform effort is an early signal of how the country will handle a very large windfall.

 Frequently Asked Questions